monarch-initiative/hpoannotqc/docs/smallfile.rst

-The current output format for the new small files is as follows.
-The (proposed new format is on the annotationFormat page.
+The "average" current format for the small files is as follows.
+Note that there were different formats at different times from 2009-2018, and the various formats were merged into a unified big file.